abhayagiri/beginning-our-day/manuscripts/markdown/vol2.md

 the heir."
-These recollections help us establish our kamma---our actions of body, speech and mind---in what is wholesome, skillful and beneficial, in what bears fruit in terms of peace and clarity, happiness and wellbeing.
+These recollections help us establish our kamma---our actions of body, speech and mind---in what is wholesome, skillful and beneficial, in what bears fruit in terms of peace and clarity, happiness and well-being.
 So it behooves us to take responsibility for these contemplations, to reflect upon them and develop them in our practice.

 # When Generosity Motivates Our Practice